edgeleap/diffsense/README.md

 - Chat GPT 4o comes free with any user that has a modern apple computer, and requires no OpenAI subscription etc.
 - You can also use your own AI model by adding a shell script in the shortcut that calls any model OpenAI, Claude, Gemini etc. .sh script for OpenAI/Claude/Gemini: [Shell Script](https://gist.github.com/eonist/95d25034c6949c697f77628451640153)
 - For updates. call the curl in terminal again and it will download an updated version.
 New shortcut link will also be added to the github readme / landing page.
 (Updates will not be frequent, DiffSense should pretty much work as is forever, unless shortcut api's change etc, then update might be required)
+- The diffsense.sh script can be downloaded and edited if further customization is required.
+Just call the script in terminal to install your own diffsense flavour.

 ### Requirments

 - macOS Tahoe 26